 Schedule: NCDOT provided a timeline that shows completion during 2029.

 Funding Source: Remainder of $2.7 million after completion of N. Washington Street as a match with federal CMAQ/CRP grant funding.
-A grant deadline extension has been requested in order to complete the project.
+A grant deadline extension has been approved and matching funds for project will be provided to NCDOT prior to June 30, 2027.

 Downtown Southwest Quadrant Parking – In Engineering